 Even for medical practitioners it is easier now to provide consultations and advices on the go.
 One of the challenges in this area is the rising need for applications that can sufficiently support the quantum of increasing devices and facilities for this purpose.

 Also considering the sharing of data on quantitative grounds and confidentiality, secured sharing has become another issue that needs critical attention.
-Since we are dealing here with multiple devices, it is essential that a multi-tenanted and highly scalable platform should be chosen to ensure uninterrupted flow of services.
+Since we are dealing here with multiple devices, it is essential that a multi-tenanted and highly scalable platform should be chosen to ensure the uninterrupted flow of services.

 4. Helping in the Adoption of Preventive Measures

-The foremost satisfaction of customer experience in case of digital healthcare has been felt in providing timely aid that averts a life-threatening situation.
-Most users of IoT are young people who are also more aware of and all set to adopt healthy lifestyle and preventive measure to keep chronic diseases at bay.
+The foremost satisfaction of customer experience in the case of digital healthcare has been felt in providing timely aid that averts a life-threatening situation.
+Most users of IoT are young people who are also more aware of and all set to adopt a healthy lifestyle and preventive measure to keep chronic diseases at bay.

-And if we take a broad overview of the applications and gadgets being introduced as a part of IoT for healthcare sector, they are mostly those which advocate and spread alertness towards precautionary measures against health issues.
+And if we take a broad overview of the applications and gadgets being introduced as a part of IoT for healthcare industry, they are mostly those which advocate and spread alertness towards precautionary measures against health issues.

 The curative care model is the base of today’s digital healthcare mechanism.
 First a person is informed about the symptoms his body is beginning to show, through searches and studies; then he gets in touch with a doctor, after which an appointment is scheduled.
 Following the diagnosis stage he is in the medication and following of healthy regime stage, by this time all the data related to his medical history has been stored in the cloud somewhere and he will be directed towards related measures in his daily life from now on.
 Also the reminders of your daily dosage, through sensors or electronic pill dispensers will become a part of your daily routine, as you head towards the maintaining your own wellbeing stage.